foliojs/font-manager/README.md

 # font-manager-nw

 A C++ module for NW.js (formerly Node Webkit) providing access to the system font catalog.
 This is a fork of the great [font-manager](https://github.com/devongovett/font-manager) package by [Devon Govett](https://github.com/devongovett).
 But this version has been retooled to work with NW.
+If something is not working, please file an issue and/or issue a pull request.
+Thanks!

 ## Features